absingh31/XMLServer-Client/README.md

 6. Since this the communication is between 2 process in the same computer I have used localhost as XML server
 7. Basic **error handling is incorporated**

+For any query, please reach out to: absinghemail@gmail.com